hirosystems/docs/docs/clarinet/troubleshooting.md

 6. Restart your shell/VSCode.

 If you did not install Clarinet to your default directory, you would need to modify the path so that Clarinet points to the correct directory.

+## I am unable to start Devnet though my Docker is running

+When you run the `Clarinet integrate` command, you might experience the error: "unable to start Devnet: make sure that Docker is installed on this machine and running."

+You can resolve the issue by creating a symlink of the docker.sock file.
+To do that, In your terminal, navigate to your Clarinet project directory and run the following command:

+`sudo ln -s /Users/<your-username>/.docker/run/docker.sock /var/run/docker.sock`

+Now, run the command `clarinet integrate` to see the Devnet up and run.